Zain Khan Durrani

-Zain Khan Durrani is an Indian actor and poet, known for Mukhbir - The Story of a Spy, Bell Bottom (2021 film), and Kuchh Bheege Alfaaz.
+Zain Khan Durrani is an Indian actor and poet, known for Mukhbir - The Story of a Spy, Bell Bottom, and Kuchh Bheege Alfaaz.

 Early life and education

-Durrani was born in the Bagh e Mehtab suburb of Srinagar, Jammu and Kashmir, India into a Kashmiri Pathan family.
-He went to Burn Hall School, later joined Delhi Public School and graduated from Zakir Hussain College, Delhi University.
-He did stage acting at school, and has written poetry.
+Durrani was born in the Bagh e Mehtab suburb of Srinagar, Jammu and Kashmir, India into a Kashmiri family.
+He studied at Burn Hall School, and Delhi Public School and graduated from Zakir Hussain College, Delhi University.
+He did stage acting in school, and has written poetry.

 Career

-Recently seen in the acclaimed series Mukhbir - The Story of a Spy 2022, where Zain played the lead as Harfan Bukhari.
+Zain was seen in the acclaimed 2022 series Mukhbir - The Story of a Spy, where he played the lead as Harfan Bukhari.
 The series was very well received by the critics and audience alike.
 In 2017, Durrani worked the clapperboard for the film Shab.
 In 2018 Zain debuted to acquire a cult fan-base with his lead role as Alfaaz in the movie Kuchh Bheege Alfaaz.